XeroAPI/xero-php-oauth2/docs/identity/Api/IdentityApi.md

 # **getConnections**
 > \XeroAPI\XeroPHP\Models\Identity\Connection[] getConnections($auth_event_id)

-Allows you to retrieve the connections for this user
+Retrieves the connections for this user

 Override the base server url that include version